Zangshihui/starter-hugo-academic/content/project/DES/index.md

 ---
 title: Measure cosmic tides with DES Y1 data
-summary: We performed 2-shear-term and 5-shear-term tidal reconstruction in red shift space with six independent catalogs produced by N-body simulation and soft mass cut.
-The cross correlation coefficient, propagator and noise power are used to quantify the results of two tidal reconstruction algorithms in red shift space.
+summary: We proposed the planar tidal reconstruction methodology to deal with projected density field in order to get rid of errors induced by photo-Z errors and redshift distortions.
+This method is applied to the RedMagic catalog of DES Y1 data.
+We perform tidal reconstruction on corresponding area.
+Now we are trying to improve cosmological constraints based on this result.
 tags:
 - DES
 date: "2021-11-22T00:00:00Z"